Vietnam General Confederation of Labour

-The Vietnam General Confederation of Labour (VGCL) is the sole national trade union center in Vietnam.
-It was founded 28 July 1929 as the Red Workers' General Union in Northern Vietnam, and extended into the entire country after the collapse of South Vietnam in 1975.
+The Vietnam General Confederation of Labour (VGCL) is the sole national trade union federation in Vietnam.
+It was founded 28 July 1929 as the Red Workers' General Union in North Vietnam, and extended into the entire country after the collapse of South Vietnam in 1975.
+It has passed through a number of different names to its present title: The Red Trade Union/Red Workers' General Union (to 1935), The Friendship Union (to 1939), The Anti-Imperial Workers' Association (to 1941), The National Salvation Workers' Association (to 1946), and two different Vietnamese versions of The Vietnam General Confederation of Labour.

 The VGCL's role, as shown on the Vietnamese side of its website, includes a "responsibility to implement the party's directions and policies and to contribute to the party's development".
 It is under the oversight of the Communist Party: "The party oversees the way the VGCL implements the party's directions and policies."

 All trade unions in Vietnam are required by law to affiliate to the VGCL, and the VGCL is one of the mass movements of the Vietnamese Fatherland Front and is practically aligned to the Communist Party of Vietnam.
 Bui Van Cuong, the VGCL president, is a member of the Communist Party of Vietnam Central Committee.

 The VGCL is affiliated to the World Federation of Trade Unions.
-In 2011 VGCL President Bui Van Cuong was elected a WFTU Vice-President.
+In 2011 VGCL President Bui Van Cuong was elected a WFTU Vice-president.